Food Safety: Fridge Storage & Maintenance

 The smell of a messy fridge can permeate your food products, particularly bakery items, so keeping your fridge spotless is necessary, regardless of the size of your kitchen.

 If you notice anything abnormal about your fridge, please call an engineer immediately.
-They’ll be able to assess and fix any issues, ensuring that your fridge and the food inside remain at a safe temperature and safe to consume.
+They’ll be able to assess and fix any issues, ensuring that your fridge and the food inside remain at a safe temperature and are safe to consume.
 Overworking your fridge to reach cool temperatures is also a fire hazard.

 What is the 4-Hour Rule in Food?